datacarpentry/genomics-r-intro/episodes/02-r-basics.md

 programs may store and/or return data to you.
 One of the key attributes of a list is that unlike a vector, a list may contain data of more than one mode.
 Learn more about creating and using lists using this [nice tutorial](http://r4ds.had.co.nz/lists.html).
-In this one example, we will create a named list and show you how to retreive items from the list.
+In this one example, we will create a named list and show you how to retrieve items from the list.